SARDONYX-sard/awesome-stars/README.md

 ## PHP

 - [thecodingmachine/safe](https://github.com/thecodingmachine/safe) - All PHP functions, rewritten to throw exceptions instead of returning false
-- [sj-i/php-profiler](https://github.com/sj-i/php-profiler) - A sampling profiler for PHP written in PHP.
-It can read information about running PHP script from outside of the process.
+- [sj-i/php-profiler](https://github.com/sj-i/php-profiler) - A sampling profiler for PHP written in PHP, which reads information about running PHP VM from outside of the process.

 ## PowerShell